Aeron/fish-functions/README.md

 ### > fish-config

-Provides short way to reload/edit config file or its home/functions folder, or edit prompt function.
+Provides a short way to reload/edit a config file or its home/functions folder, or edit a prompt function.

 Usage: `fish-config [edit | reload | prompt | home | functions]`

 ### > flushdns

-Flushes macOS's DNS cache.
+Flushes a macOS DNS cache.

 Usage: `flushdns`

 ### > ip-up-add

 Easier way to add a subnetwork in `/etc/ppp/ip-up`.
-Usable for selective VPN traffic.
+Usable for a selective VPN traffic.

 Usage: `ip-up-add <subnetwork> [<comment>]`